robvanderleek/nowapi/README.md

 ![Logo](https://raw.githubusercontent.com/robvanderleek/nowapi/main/docs/nowapi-logo.png?raw=true)

-Create static HTTPS REST-like API endpoints.
+Instantaneously create static HTTPS REST-like API endpoints.

+When you don't want to go through all the hassle of setting up a REST API backend, NowAPI is the tool for you.

 Use cases:
 - Tutorials